Skip to footer content

 Open an Existing Excel file in C#

-Microsoft Excel Spreadsheets are also referred to as Excel Workbook.
+Microsoft Excel Spreadsheets are also referred to as Excel Workbooks.
 Each workbook contains multiple worksheets and a single worksheet contains tabular cells with its value.
 To open and read an Excel file, it should be loaded using the WorkBook class and Load method present in the IronXL library.
 The code goes as follows:

-//Supported Excel spreadsheet formats for reading include: XLSX, XLS, CSV and TSV
+// Supported Excel spreadsheet formats for reading include: XLSX, XLS, CSV, and TSV

 WorkBook workbook = WorkBook.Load("test.xlsx");

-//Supported Excel spreadsheet formats for reading include: XLSX, XLS, CSV and TSV
+// Supported Excel spreadsheet formats for reading include: XLSX, XLS, CSV, and TSV

 WorkBook workbook = WorkBook.Load("test.xlsx");

-'Supported Excel spreadsheet formats for reading include: XLSX, XLS, CSV and TSV
+' Supported Excel spreadsheet formats for reading include: XLSX, XLS, CSV, and TSV

 Dim workbook As WorkBook = WorkBook.Load("test.xlsx")

 This opens the Excel file in the workbook instance reference variable.
 As it can have multiple worksheets, it can be used to open a specific worksheet or all at once.
-The following code opens the first worksheet in sheet instance variable:
+The following code opens the first worksheet in the sheet instance variable:

 WorkSheet sheet = workbook.WorkSheets.First();